 Under certain limited circumstances, the Medical Trust offers fully insured plans to certain Participating Groups or to former employees of certain Participating Groups.
-These fully insured plans are not sponsored or administered by the Medical Trust; instead, an insurance company not affiliated with the Medical Trust issues and administers these plans.
-Accordingly, the terms of these plans, including the eligibility criteria applicable to employees, former employees and their dependents, as well as the availability and duration of any continuation coverage following a loss of eligibility, may vary from the terms of the Medical Trust's self-funded Plans.
-In addition, separate eligibility rules apply for the subsidy under The Church Pension Fund Clergy Post-Retirement Medical Assistance Plan.
-Additional details can be found in A Guide to Clergy Benefits at cpg.org/clergyguide.
+The terms of these plans, including the eligibility criteria applicable to employees, former employees, and their dependents, as well as the availability and duration of any continuation coverage following a loss of eligibility, may vary from the terms of the Medical Trust's self-funded Plans.